-The model is estimated on a sample of one and two person households from the UK Family Expenditure Survey (FES) for the years 1968 to 2001.
+We then use our estimates to construct a new measure of consumption inequality across individuals.
 We have two main findings.
-First, measures of consumption inequality that ignore the potential for intra-household inequality may underestimate individual-level inequality by 30% and overestimate the rise in consumption inequality by two-thirds.
-Second, the equal sharing assumption implicit in adult equivalence scales is valid only for households in which the wife has the same earnings as her husband.
-This result highlights the restrictiveness of the assumptions underlying standard adult equivalence scales.
-Our analysis demonstrates that relaxing these assumptions yields very different implications regarding our measures of consumption inequality.
+First, measures of consumption inequality that ignore the potential for intra-household inequality may underestimate individual-level inequality by 30%, as the difference in earnings across husbands and wives generates substantial within household inequality.
+Second, the rise in consumption inequality reported in the literature is overstated by two-thirds.
+This result is due to the fact that within household inequality has fallen over time as female wages and labor supply have increased.
+An implication of our findings is that the equal sharing assumption implicit in adult equivalence scales is valid only for households in which the wife has the same earnings as her husband.

-The third contribution of our paper is to provide evidence on the importance of several potential explanations for the rise in consumption inequality between households and the fall in inequality within households since the 1970s in the UK.
-While changes in the demographic composition of the population appear to play a limited role, an increase in marital sorting has profound effects on the trends in consumption inequality.5 In particular, the rise in marital sorting observed in the data has the potential to account for all of the fall in within household inequality and at the same time can explain a large fraction of the rise in consumption inequality between households.
+In this paper, we provide an alternative picture of the trends in inequality.
+Our analysis also sheds new light on the forces underlying the trends.
+We provide evidence on the importance of several potential explanations for the rise in consumption inequality between households and the fall in inequality within households since the 1970s in the UK.
+While changes in the demographic composition of the population appear to play a limited role, an increase in marital sorting has profound effects on the trends in consumption inequality.
+In particular, the rise in marital sorting observed in the data has the potential to account for all of the fall in within household inequality and at the same time can explain a large fraction of the rise in consumption inequality between households.
+Clearly, looking inside the household is as important as looking between households for the study of consumption inequality.